chevere/docs/components/Cache.md

 );
 ```

-The `puts` method provides access to the cache put, which is a string containing the cache keys, file path name and hash.
+#### Cache: PUTS

-> 👍🏾 It is a good practice to store the file hashes and run frequent checks on these to avoid unwanted modifications.
+The `puts` method provides access to the cache put log, which is an array containing details about `PUT` operations..

 ### Cache: EXISTS